hashicorp/terraform/website/docs/registry/modules/use.html.md

 Terraform currently only downloads the latest version of each module.
 The next release of Terraform (0.11) will bring full support for constraining module versions.
-The registry has required semantic versions since launch to prepare for this transition shortly after.
+The registry has the required semantic versions since launch to prepare for this transition shortly after.